-A user who added an item to a cart and almost finished a purchase may suddenly change their mind — something could go wrong, say the price might seem too high, or something could simply distract them.
+A user who added an item to a cart and almost finished a purchase may suddenly change their mind — something may have gone wrong, say the price seemed too high, or something distracted them.
 To bring a potential customer back, send out abandoned cart email.

 It can be a single email or a whole series of triggered abandoned cart emails, where you can

 - remind visitors about items left in the cart;

 - offer assistance;

 - give them a coupon or discount as some motivation to make a purchase.

 Depositphotos, for instance, reminds users about the files left in their cart and encourage them to complete the purchase.
 Note that the CTA says “Check my cart,” and this message sounds more inviting than “Proceed with the purchase,” for example.